2024 MARKED AN IMPORTANT MILESTONE FOR NABU

 3

-Ministry of Defence Ukraine
+Ministry of Defence of Ukraine

 National Police of Ukraine